TheCarsonWest/nerd-emoji/scripts/kittens.md

 **1. Physical Characteristics:**

 * **Size:** Tiny!
-Newborn [[kittens]] are typically under 6 inches long and weigh around 3.5 ounces.
+Newborn [[scripts/kittens]] are typically under 6 inches long and weigh around 3.5 ounces.
 They grow rapidly, reaching about half their adult size by 6 weeks old.
 * **Fur:** Soft, downy, and irresistible to touch!
 Kittens can be born with a variety of coat patterns and colors depending on their breed and parentage.
 * **Eyes:**  Startling blue!
-All [[kittens]] are born with blue eyes due to a lack of melanin.
+All [[scripts/kittens]] are born with blue eyes due to a lack of melanin.
 Their true eye color, which can range from green to gold to copper, will start to emerge around 3-8 weeks of age.
 * **Ears:** Relatively large and set low on the head, giving them that classic "kitten" look.
-They are highly mobile and help [[kittens]] pinpoint sounds.
+They are highly mobile and help [[scripts/kittens]] pinpoint sounds.
 * **Tail:**  Short and stubby compared to their adult proportions.
 Their tails are important for balance and communication.

 **2. Developmental Stages:**